irfanirawansukirman/irfanirawansukirman/README.md

 ## Assalaamu'alaykum.
 Hi, I'm [Irfan](https://github.com/aman-atg) 👋

 <p>
 A mobile developer who focuses on Android, iOS, and Flutter.
 I live in Bandung, West Java, Indonesia ❤️.
-Currently I work as an Android Developer at side.co.id and sometimes parallel with freelance work :)
+Currently I work as an Android Developer at sampingan.co.id and sometimes parallel with freelance work :)
 </p>

 ### Some of the languages and technologies I use